apollographql/specs-core/core.spec.md

 If a processor chooses to activate support for a feature, the processor MUST activate an implementation which can [satisfy](#sec-Satisfaction) the version required by the document.

-# Extensibility

-Any directives, scalars, enums, input objects, and other schema elements defined by specs MAY be **extensible**.
-This means that their definitions within a core schema document do not have to exactly match definitions provided by specs.
-Instead, definitions should match all usages within the document.

-Standard extensibility rules:
-- **Directives** may be defined as taking additional arguments, provided those arguments are [prefixed](#sec-Prefixing) with the name of a document feature followed by two underscores ({"__"}).
-These arguments are interpreted as metadata-on-metadata, and are routed to the declaring spec for interpretation
-- **Enums** defined in features may include values of any name.
-For extensible enums, the space of **unprefixed** names belongs to the document.
-The space of **prefixed** names belongs to the spec with that prefix, and may be used to pass data between specs.
-- **Input Objects** may be defined with additional fields, provided those fields are [prefixed](#sec-Prefixing) with the name of a feature followed by two underscores.

 # Processing Schemas

 ```mermaid diagram